canjs/canjs/docs/can-guides/topics/data/managing-sessions/managing-sessions.md

 A typical example of configuration:
 @sourceref ./cookie-session-basic.html
-@highlight 22-27,only
+@highlight 23-28,only
 @codepen

 An example of a configuration that uses multiple session endpoints:
 @sourceref ./cookie-session-basic-multi-endpoint.html
-@highlight 22-27,only
+@highlight 23-28,only
 @codepen

 ## Sessions Via Cookies

 Cookies are an excellent way to store session tokens since when properly configured, they're very secure and require little application-level code to utilize.
 Storing tokens as cookies is generally regarded as a best practice.

-### Initializing The App
+### Initializing The App & Depending On An Active Session
 Usually, when storing tokens in cookies, they're stored as an "httponly" cookie, which prevents JavaScript from accessing it.
 This is a useful security feature in preventing XSS (Cross Site Scripting) and similar attacks.
 Due to this, when your application initially loads it won't immediately know if there is an ongoing user session since your app JS can't tell if the browser currently has a session token or not.
 The page will need to make a request to see if a session is active or not.

-Thus to verify if there's an ongoing user session, the page should access `Session.currentPromise`, and see if it resolves successfully.
-There are several places in your application you might choose to do this:
+Thus to verify if there's an ongoing user session, the app should access `Session.currentPromise`, and see if it resolves successfully.
+There are several places in your application you might need an active session and choose to do this:
-  1. in your **view** before rendering components or buttons that make requests to restricted services
+  1. in your **view** before rendering components that make requests to restricted services or uses the session metadata
-  2. in the **view model** of a component that makes requests to restricted services
+  2. in the **view model** of a component that makes requests to restricted services or uses the session metadata
   3. in the `beforeSend` callback of a **connection** to restricted services

 Here, we'll show examples of all three dependencies.
 The third one is of particular importance to the [application held tokens](#appHeldTokens) section since it's necessary for that case.

-#### Depending On Session In View
+#### Depending On Session In A View

 In a component's view you could depend on `Session.currentPromise` directly like this:
 @sourceref ./cookie-session-basic.html
-@highlight 33,40,44,only
+@highlight 34,41,45,only
 @codepen

 This is a good option when you can make this dependency high in the component hierarchy, toggling several session-dependant components at once.
 In cases where a rendered component should determine for itself if a session is active, rather than depending on a parent component to check, one of the following two techniques should be used.

-#### Depending On Session In View Model
+#### Depending On Session In A View Model

 In a components view model, you may use `currentPromise` in computed properties like this:
 @sourceref ./cookie-session-vm.html
-@highlight 123-130,only
+@highlight 124-131,only
 @codepen

 This is a good option for making a single request dependant on an active session.
 However, if you use this model (e.g `Todo`) in many places, making this dependency in each place is a lot of extra code.
 Additionally, application held token scenarios need a way to add the token from the session to the request.
 In those cases, you should depend on the session as part of the connection.

 <span id="connectionDependency"></span>
-#### Depending On Session In Connection
+#### Depending On Session In A Connection

 In the `beforeSend` callback for a restricted resource you may depend on `currentPromise` like this:
 @sourceref ./cookie-session-beforeSend.html
-@highlight 36-44,128-133,only
+@highlight 37-45,129-134,only
 @codepen

 One advantage of this option is that it keeps the dependency on the session contained to the definition of the connection.
 This is cleaner than depending on the session in the view model where the connection is used, or in the view before a component making a request is rendered.
 In app-held token scenarios, this option must be used since `beforeSend` is where the token is added to the request headers.